Biography of William Somerset Maugham

-William Somerset Maugham was a Nineteenth/Twentieth Century novelist
+William Somerset Maugham was a nineteenth/twentieth century novelist and dramatist.

 When and Where was he Born?